All Episodes

 So by the time bad things happen, you just give a kind of fatalistic shrug.

-You know, the population's fallen by two thirds uh and uh it has uh you have to wait an hour if you call 911 and all the people have heard all this stuff for so long that they just give a shrug.
+You know, the population's fallen by two-thirds, and it has you have to wait an hour if you call 911 and all the rest.

 But it is literally incredible.

-Uh the the rest of the developed world was still kind of digging out from all the rubble of World War II.
+The rest of the developed world was still kind of digging out from all the rubble of World War II.

-Uh so this is incredible.
+So this is incredible.

-I think one of the phrases that that I used rather casually was that it looked like a banana republic after a coup.
+I think one of the phrases that I used rather casually was that it looked like a banana republic after a coup.

 But it's worse than that.

-Uh it you're not talking about what happened to Mogadishu.
+You're not talking about what happened to Mogadishu.

-Uh this was the city with the highest per capita income in the United States.
+This was the city with the highest per capita income in the United States.

 They did everything Democrats want to do.

-They gave generous social benefits, they gave generous welfare benefits.
+They gave generous social benefits.

-They say, oh, well, you know, the problems of Detroit.
+They say, oh, well, you know, the problems of Detroit, they're caused by people leaving the city.

 Yeah, well, why do people leave the city?

-How can it be that a city of uh 1.8 million people is now down to 700,000?
+How can it be that a city of 1.8 million people is now down to 700,000?

-Uh it's a third of the size.
+It's a third of the size.

-I mean, again, that's that's a that's an an emptying out.
+I mean, again, that's an emptying out.

-Uh when uh the last gold mine closes down, the last prospector gets on the last dog sled out, and the last hoochie coochie dancer tucks the last dollar bill in the in the in her garter and smooths down her skirt and skidaddles out of there too.
+That's like they don't have, they haven't had that kind of emptying out since the gold rush in the Yukon when the last gold mine closes down, the last prospector gets on the last dog sled out, and the last hoochie-coochie dancer tucks the last dollar bill in her garter and smooths down her skirt and skedaddles out of there too.

 That's what this is.

-That's that basically if you loot the future to bribe the present, uh, which is what uh public sector union policies do, supported by government, and they shouldn't be public sector unions, by the way.
+That basically if you loot the future to bribe the present, which is what public sector union policies do, supported by government, and there shouldn't be public sector unions, by the way, government workers are the last people who need a union.

-Uh public if you loot the future to bribe the present, as Detroit has done, as Greece has done, as the United States is doing, eventually you run out of future.
+If you loot the future to bribe the present, as Detroit has done, as Greece has done, as the United States is doing, eventually you run out of future.

-Uh and that's what and that's what happened in Detroit.
+And that's what happened in Detroit.

 So if you want to talk about that, we'll talk about that.